Vomir: Influences

-The discovery of Pink Floyd at age of 11 introduced him to an attentive (???) listening to music and to complex musical universes, whose albums constitute an entity, like Lou Reed's Metal Machine Music, which Romain Perrot considers "an exemplary record".
+The discovery of Pink Floyd aged 11 introduced him to an attentive listening to music and to complex musical universes, whose albums constitute an entity, like Lou Reed's Metal Machine Music, which Romain Perrot considers "an exemplary record".
 He is particularly interested in the catalog of the SST label (Black Flag, Sonic Youth), repetitive (La Monte Young), or industrial (Throbbing Gristle) music.

 In the 1990s, he moved closer to the experimental scene by hanging out with Bimbo Tower, U-Bahn and Instants Chavirés.
 He listened to Songs of Praise on Aligre FM and attended live shows every Monday evening before joining the show between 1999 and 2005.

 It was through the discovery of the "Japanoise" from Merzbow, and particularly the Japanese artist Keiji Haino, that he was introduced to the free noise and harsh noise genres.
 Then by the work of The Rita and his label Militant Walls, at the origin of the term Harsh Noise Wall.